Exeedme/docs/docs/referral-program/faq.md

 ## How do you know exactly how many users I've brought?

 We use your personal referral link to make the accurate count of how many users you've managed to bring to the platform.
-It's a simple process, the user clicks your link, creates his account, and after validating his/her account you'll both immediately recieve your well deserved EXE.
+It's a simple process, the user clicks your link, creates an account, and after validating their account you'll both immediately recieve your well deserved EXE.

-## If a user creates his account, but does not undergo KYC, will I still receive my reward?
+## If a user creates their account, but does not undergo KYC, will I still receive my reward?

 Unfortunately not.
 At the moment we are only rewarding accounts that are able to undergo the full account validation, which includes a simple KYC process.